Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Introduction

-as $R \to \infty$, for some function $F$ on $\hh^{n+1}$ which can be expressed in terms of Patterson-Sullivan measure. \end{cor} This result was known when $\delta>n/2$ by the work of Lax-Phillips \cite{LP} (with exponential error terms) and in the convex cocompact case by Patterson \cite{PatArx} without any condition on $\delta$.
-Then Roblin \cite{Rob}, using Patterson-Sullivan theory, proves the asymptotic \ref{counting} of lattice points under weaker assumptions than ours; however he does not prove the continuation of the Poincar\'e series and his techniques are significantly different.
-In order to obtain error terms in \eqref{counting}Êwhen $\delta<n/2$, we would need to prove a gap of resonances, which is for instance known in the convex cocompact case \cite{Naud,Sto}.
+Here $0 < F \in \calC^\infty(\hh^{n+1})$ is the $\Gamma$-automorphic function given in terms of the Poisson kernel $P(m,\zeta)$ and the Patterson-Sullivan probability measure $\mu_\delta$ supported on $\Lambda_\Gamma$ by $F(m)=c'\int_{S^n}P(m,\zeta)^\delta d\mu_{\delta}(\zeta)$, and $F$ satisfies ${\rm Res}_{s=\delta}R_X(s)=F\otimes F$; \end{cor} This result was known when $\delta>n/2$ by the work of Lax-Phillips \cite{LP} (with exponential error terms), and in the convex cocompact case by Patterson \cite{PatArx} without any condition on $\delta$.
+Using Patterson-Sullivan theory, Roblin \cite{Rob} obtained the asymptotics \eqref{counting} of lattice points under weaker assumptions than ours, but he does not prove the continuation of the Poincar\'e series and his techniques are significantly different.
+In order to obtain error terms in \eqref{counting} when $\delta<n/2$, it is necessary to prove that there is a strip in $\cc$ which is free of resonances, but currently this is only known in the convex cocompact case \cite{Naud,Sto}.

 In the final section, we define the Eisenstein series and scattering operator $S_X(s)$, which describe the asymptotic behaviour of generalized eigenfunctions of $\Delta_X$ near infinity, and prove their meromorphic continuation to $s\in \cc$.
-We also establish several typical functional equations for these operators and prove that $S_X(s)$ is a pseudodifferential operator acting on the manifold $B:=\Gamma\backslash \Omega_\Gamma$, where $\Omega_\Gamma\subset S^n$ is the domain of discontinuity of $\Gamma$, whose complement on $S^n$ is the limit set.
-The manifold $B$ is the `boundary at infinity' of $X$, and is the natural `locus' of scattering.
+We also establish several typical functional equations for these operators and prove that $S_X(s)$ is a pseudodifferential operator acting on the manifold $B:=\Gamma\backslash \Omega_\Gamma$, where $\Omega_\Gamma := S^n \backslash \Lambda_\Gamma \subset S^n$ is the domain of discontinuity of $\Gamma$.
+Thus $B$ is the `boundary at infinity' of $X$, and is the natural `locus' of scattering.
 For convex cocompact quotients, $B$ is compact (and the fact that $S_X$ is pseudodifferential is well known), but in the geometrically finite case, $B$ is noncompact with finitely many ends, each of which corresponds to a cusp of $X$ and is identified with (the end of) a flat vector bundle over a compact flat manifold.
 We show that $S_X(s)$ is equal to the sum of the complex power $\Delta_B^s$ of the Laplacian $\Delta_B$ and a residual term.